 git diff earlier in the chapter.

 Now that you’ve learned how to commit changes to your files, you’ll take a look at adding new files and directories to repositories.

 You have directories in your project to hold ideas for books, videos and articles.
 But it would be good to have a directory to also store ideas for written tutorials.
 So you’ll create a directory and an idea file, and add those to your repository.

 Back in your terminal program, execute the following command to create a new directory named tutorials:

 Then, confirm that the directory exists, using the

 ~/GitApprentice/ideas $ ls LICENSE articles tutorials README.md books videos

 So the directory is there; now you can see how Git recognizes the new directory.
 Execute the following command:

 You’ll see the following:

-~/GitApprentice/ideas $ git status On branch master Your branch is ahead of 'origin/master' by 1 commit. (use "git push" to publish your local commits) nothing to commit, working tree clean
+~/GitApprentice/ideas $ git status On branch main Your branch is ahead of 'origin/main' by 1 commit. (use "git push" to publish your local commits) nothing to commit, working tree clean

 Er, that doesn’t seem right.
 Why can’t Git see your new directory?
 That’s by design, and it reflects the way that Git thinks about files and directories.